qorix-group/process_description/process/process_areas/configuration_management/guidance/configuration_process_req.rst

    :satisfies: wf__rel_platform_rel_note, wf__rel_mod_rel_note

-   At least every platform release shall be stored permanently as a collection of text documents (docs and code) including the used OSS tooling outside of github servers.
+   At least every platform release shall be stored permanently as a collection of text documents (docs and code) including the used OSS tooling on project owned servers.

    Note: This is to ensure to have the development artefacts available during the complete lifetime of the products (cars) the SW platform is used in.